jjamesiboi/DuckyBot/README.md

 # Developers
 Thanks to our great developers for making this bot, we are a team of 3 developers/staff.

-- hufeepufee123 - Descritpion of me here
+- hufeepufee123 - Description of me here
-- Just Dan - Description of me here
+- Just Dan - Python, Javascript developer.
+HTML, CSS and EJS advanced developer.
 - Jamesiboi - JavaScript developer, newbie html and css developer.
 Founder of DuckyBot.
 # Features
 - Fun - we have fun commands to use